amidaware/tacticalrmm/docs/docs/faq.md

 ## How do I do X feature in the web UI?

-Alot of features in the web UI are hidden behind right-click menus; almost everything has a right click menu so if you don't see something, try right clicking on it.
+A lot of features in the web UI are hidden behind right-click menus; almost everything has a right click menu so if you don't see something, try right clicking on it.

 ## Where are the Linux / Mac agents?

 Linux / Mac agents are currently under development.

-## Can I run Tactical RMM locally behind NAT without exposing anything to the internet?
+## Can I run Tactical RMM locally behind NAT **without** exposing my RMM server to the internet?

 Yes, you will just need to setup local DNS for the 3 subdomains, either by editing host files on all your agents or through a local DNS server.

+Similarly asked: Can I use onsite DNS servers (I don’t want my server accessible from the internet).

+Yes, you can use (only) internal DNS (if you want) for api, mesh and rmm domains.
+You don't have to put these records in your public DNS servers

+**Note:** You still **must** have an internet resolvable domain name and add the DNS `TXT` record to its public DNS server for the Let's Encrypt wildcard cert request process that is part of the install process.
+This **does not** require any inbound connection from the internet (port forwarding etc) to be enabled.
+This does not expose your RMM server to the internet in any way.
+The Let's Encrypt wildcard is done for [nats](#self-signed-certs)

 ## I am locked out of the web UI.
 How do I reset my password?